Code-Ninjas-Home-Office/game-building-session-yb-ob/yb.md

 ```

 ## Keep Track of the Score!
-Increase the score and destroy the collectible sprite when the Player overlaps it.
+Increase the score and destroy the Food sprite when the Player overlaps it.

 - :paper plane: Open ``||sprites:Sprites||`` and drag out a ``||sprites:on sprite overlaps||`` container and place it anywhere in the editor.
 Change the second ``||sprites:Player||`` to ``||sprites:Food||``.
 - :paper plane: Open ``||sprites:Sprites||`` and drag a ``||sprites:destroy||`` block into the ``||sprites:overlap||`` container.
 - :mouse pointer: Drag the ``||variables:otherSprite||`` oval from the ``||sprites:overlap||`` container into the ``||sprites:destroy||`` block.
 - :id card: From ``||info:Info||``, drag a ``||info:set score||`` block into the ``||loops:on start||`` and a ``||info:change score||`` block into the ``||sprites:overlap||``.

-Test your game: do the Food sprites disappear and the score increases, as expected?
+Test your game: when the Player sprite overlaps a Food sprite, does the Food sprite disappear and the score increase?

 ![Logo](https://github.com/Code-Ninjas-Home-Office/game-building-session-tutorials-2024/blob/master/images/CN-Logo.png?raw=true "CN Logo")